IBM/aspera-cli/docs/README.erb.md

 - FASP [Transfer Agents](#transfer-clients-agents) can be: local `ascp`, or Connect Client, or any transfer node
 - Transfer parameters can be altered by modification of [**transfer-spec**](#transfer-specification), this includes requiring multi-session
 - Allows transfers from products to products, essentially at node level (using the node transfer agent)
-- faspstream creation (using Node API)
+- FASPStream creation (using Node API)
 - **Watchfolder** creation (using Node API)
 - Additional command plugins can be written by the user
 - Download of Faspex and Aspera on Cloud "external" links